 This is a patient maintained (non-indwelling) type of TE prosthesis with a one-way slit valve.
 The prosthesis is made of Silicone.
 The valve opens under positive pressure, and air from the lungs crosses into the esophagus to produce voice.

-The diameter is 16Fr. and it’s available in lengths of 6mm to 28mm.
+The diameter is 16Fr. and it’s available in lengths of 6mm to 18mm length.

 Blom-Singer Indwelling prosthesis

-This is a clinician maintained one, which is available in two diameter sizes – 16 Fr. and 20 Fr and having lengths – 4 mm to 22 mm.
+This is a clinician maintained one, which is available in two diameter sizes – 16 Fr. and 20 Fr and having lengths ranging between 4 mm to 22 mm.

 The prosthesis can be placed primarily or secondarily.
-Its placed anterograde at time of surgery.
+It is placed anterograde at the time of surgery.
 It has got a gel cap and a tubed loading system, with the delayed opening of the esophageal flange.

 The prosthesis has silver oxide as a preservative.